Eucalyptus leucophylla: Description

 Eucalyptus leucophylla is a tree or mallee that typically grows to a height of 6 m and forms a lignotuber.
 It has rough, finely fissured greyish bark on the trunk and branches.
 Young plants and coppice regrowth have dull coloured, lance-shaped leaves that are 65-120 mm long and 35-50 mm wide.
 Adult leaves are the same dull, light green to greyish colour on both sides, 80-140 mm long and 12-26 mm wide tapering to a petiole 6-20 mm long.
 The flower buds are usually arranged in groups of seven in leaf axils on an unbranched peduncle 4-10 mm long, the individual buds on pedicels 2-6 mm long.
 Mature buds are oval to pear-shaped, 6-7 mm long and 3-4 mm wide with a conical to rounded operculum.
 Flowering has been observed in March and August and the flowers are creamy-white.
 The fruit is usually a woody cup-shaped capsule 4-7 mm long and 5-6 mm wide with the valves more or less at the level of the rim.

 Taxonomy and naming

 Eucalyptus leucophylla was first formally described by the botanist Karel Domin in 1928 in his book Bibliotheca Botanica.
-The specific epithet (leucophylla) means "white-leaved".
+The specific epithet (leucophylla) is derived from the ancient Greek leukophyllos (λευκόφυλλος), consisting of leukos (λευκός), meaning "white" and phyllon (φύλλον), meaning "leaf".